refaktor/rye-website/content/meet_rye/basics/calling_functions.md

 ; returns: "HelloWorld"
 ```

-As we said, big part of builtin functions are like that.
-And many of them take more than one argument.
+As we said, a big part of built-in functions are like that, and many of them take more than one argument.

 ```clojure
 ; Functions taking two arguments